 Clayton Christensen has predicted this future saying, “I bet what happens as [higher education] becomes more modular is that [credentials] occurs at the level of the course, not the university; so they can then offer degrees as collection of the best courses taught in the world.
 A barrier that historically kept people out of university [is] blown away by the modularization and the change in [course-by-course] accreditation.”

 4. What is the stage of the product?
-Where do you see Degreed in 6 or 12 or? (e.g. product milestones, team size, potential growth/revenue targets).
+Where do you see Degreed in 6 or 12 or 18 months from now? (e.g. product milestones, team size, potential growth/revenue targets).

 Degreed’s founding team is a proven group of entrepreneurs and educators, having helped to launch two accredited universities, having sold two companies, and a diversity of other entrepreneurial and professional endeavors.
 The team has five full-time members presently and more joining us in the near future as we continue to scale.